bia-wtag/user-app/README.md

 cd user-app
 composer install
 ```
+- Create a `.env` file with proper credentiatls of mysql server following `.env.example` format.
-- Then go to localhost/user-app in the browser.
+- Go to localhost/user-app in the browser.